What Is DisplayPort 2.1?

 This is why on the 57″ Samsung Odyssey Neo G95NC with a 7680×2160 240Hz panel, the RTX 40-series is limited to 120Hz, whereas AMD’s 7000-series works all the way up to 240Hz.

-Besides the Neo G95NC, there’s one more DisplayPort 2.1 monitor currently available, the ASUS ROG Swift PG32UQXR with a 4K 160Hz panel.
+Besides the Neo G95NC, there are only a few DisplayPort 2.1 monitors currently available, including the ASUS ROG Swift PG32UQXR with a 4K 160Hz panel.
 However, note that its DP 2.1 port only supports UHBR10, so it still has to use DSC to get 4K 160Hz with 10-bit color depth, just like it would have to use DSC with DP 1.4.

 In other words, DisplayPort 2.1 is pointless on the PG32UQXR.
 You can get the Acer X32FP with similar specifications and DP 1.4 DSC for up to $300 less.